iTwin/itwinjs-core/test-apps/ui-items-providers-test/README.md

 6. Open a web browser (e.g., Chrome or Edge), and browse to localhost:3000.

 7. Use key-in palette to load the activate/initialize the ui-items-providers-test.
+Once loaded, buttons and a status bar item are added to the current stage and new stage entries are inserted into the backstage menu.

 - press `Ctrl+F2`
-- enter `load test extension`
+- enter `load test provider`

 ## Contributing